BestTimesToVisit.com Logo

 culture

-Learn a few basic French phrases like 'Bonjour' (hello), 'Merci' (thank you), and 'S'il vous plaît' (please).
-While many people in Chamonix speak English, making an effort with the local language is always appreciated and can lead to warmer interactions, especially in smaller shops or cafes.
+Learn a few basic French phrases like 'Bonjour,' 'Merci,' and 'S'il vous plaît' – it goes a long way with locals and shows respect for their culture.
+While many people speak English in tourist areas, making an effort in French is always appreciated, especially in smaller shops or restaurants.

 safety